ldn-softdev/jtc/README.md

   - support Regular Expressions when searching source JSON
   - fast and efficient processing very large JSON files (built-in search cache)
   - updates operations optionally undergo shell cli evaluation
-  - written entirely in C++, no dependencies
+  - written entirely in C++, no dependencies (STL only)
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

-Walk path is the feature easy to understand - it's only made of 2 types of lexemes:
+Walk path is a feature easy to understand - it's only made of 2 types of lexemes:
-  - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards and upwards
+  - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards **and upwards**
   - search lexems - encased into `<`, `>`: search lexems facilate either full match or Regex search.

-Both types of lexemes are iterable - subscrips let iterating over children of currently addressed node, while iterable search lexemes let iterating over all matches for given search criteria.
+Both types of lexemes are iterable - subscrips let iterating over children of currently addressed node, while iterable search lexemes let iterating over all matches for a given search criteria.
-A walk path is made of an arbitrary number of lexemes, while the tool accepts unlimited number of walk paths.
+A walk path is made of an arbitrary number of lexemes, while the tool accepts an unlimited number of walk paths.
 See below more detailed explanation with examples